lonsing/depqbf/README.txt

 The latest release is available from http://lonsing.github.io/depqbf/

-Unpack the archive and run the script './compile.sh', which will first download and compile PicoSAT and Bloqqer and then compile DepQBF.
+Unpack the archive and run the script './compile.sh', which will first download and compile PicoSAT and Nenofex and then compile DepQBF.

 The build process produces optimized code without assertions (default).